kplaube/dotfiles/README.md

 Dependencies
 ------------

-Although I have a `.bash_profile` script, I strongly recommend you to use [Zsh](http://www.zsh.org/) with [Prezto](https://github.com/sorin-ionescu/prezto).
+I strongly recommend you to use [Zsh](http://www.zsh.org/) with [Prezto](https://github.com/sorin-ionescu/prezto).
 It's a wonderful framework that automates a lot of work you do in your daily routine.